dyaa/Meteor-Google-Authenticator/Readme.md

 This is a server side package only.
 This package does not store any data in collections.
 It will only create OTP's (One-time passwords) and verify OTP's.

-Two Npm package are used and already included:
+Two Npm packages are used and included:
 - notp@2.0.3
 - thirty-two@0.0.2